History of Crimea (1991–2014): Fall of the Republic of Crimea

 On 17 March 1995, the Ukrainian Parliament intervened in the political crisis in Crimea, scrapping the Crimean Constitution and removing Meshkov and scrapping the office of President for his actions against the state and promoting integration with Russia.
-Meshkov was removed from power after Ukrainian special forces had entered his residence, disarmed his bodyguards and put him on a plane to Moscow (Russia).
+Almost 4,000 Ukrainian soldiers and police officers were sent to Crimea.
+Meshkov was removed from power after Ukrainian special forces had entered his residence, disarmed his bodyguards and put him on a plane to Moscow.

 Meshkov was replaced by Kyiv-appointed Anatoliy Franchuk, with the intent to rein in Crimean aspirations of autonomy.
 The Verkhovna Rada, the parliament of Crimea, voted to grant Crimea "extensive home rule" during the dispute.
 Its status of being subordinate to Kyiv was confirmed eventually by the remaining Crimean authorities.
 Its name was changed from the Republic of Crimea to the Autonomous Republic.
 After an interim constitution lasting from 4 April 1996 to 23 December 1998, the constitution that would last until the Russian annexation was put into effect.

-On 19 May, Crimea agreed to remain as part of Ukraine and annulled their proclamation of self-government.
-By 30 June, Crimean Communists forced the Kyiv government to expand on the already extensive autonomous status of Crimea.
-In the same period, Russian president Boris Yeltsin and Ukraine's Leonid Kravchuk agreed to divide the former Soviet Black Sea Fleet between newly formed Russian and Ukrainian Navies.
+In the same period, Russian president Boris Yeltsin and Ukraine's Leonid Kravchuk agreed to divide the former Soviet Black Sea Fleet between newly formed Russian and Ukrainian navies.